1005 N. Marion St.

 Penalties in a DUI Manslaughter Case

 Under Florida law, the crime of DUI Manslaughter is charged as a felony in the second degree.
-DUI manslaughter is classified as a Level 8 offense for purposes of the severity ranking in Florida’s Criminal Punishment Code.
+DUI manslaughter is classified as a Level 8 offense for the severity ranking in Florida’s Criminal Punishment Code.

 As a result, the scoresheet shows that a conviction for DUI manslaughter required the court to impose a bottom of the guidelines sentence of 124.5 months (or 10.37 years) in prison.
-The court can sentence the defendant to more than the bottom of the guidelines.
-In fact, the statutory maximum penalty for this offense is 15 years in Florida State Prison.

 • probation;